Tech

 why use react

-You’ve learned why you should use React, but what’s equally important is when to use it.
+You’ve learned why use React, but what’s equally important is when to use it.
 React, when applied correctly, can save tremendous time, effort, and cost in frontend development.

 If you’re working on a frontend UI that demands high user interaction, you’ll want to use React.
 It’s a pain to code every one of those interactive elements and binds time together to the underlying business logic.
 React takes care of the lower-level algorithm, which means you’ll only need to focus on the interface’s view model.

 You’ll also want to shift to React if your existing code base is getting out of hand.
 Writing thousands of lines of code for UI requires discipline.
-Else, it’s only a matter of time where the codebase has grown too complicated to carry out simple troubleshooting..
+Else, it’s only a matter of time before the codebase has grown too complicated to carry out simple troubleshooting.

 Do your website visitors complain of lags and unresponsive pages?
 If so, it’s a sign that there’s too much reloading for the DOM to handle.
 React’s virtual DOM will be handy in ensuring the website’s performance remains uncompromised and your visitors happy.